Angon

-The angon (Medieval Greek ἄγγων, Old High German ango, Old English anga "hook, point, spike") was a type of javelin used during the Early Middle Ages by the Anglo-Saxons, Franks, Goths, and other Germanic peoples.
+The angon (Medieval Greek ἄγγων, Old High German ango, Old English anga "hook, point, spike") is a type of javelin that was used during the Early Middle Ages by the Anglo-Saxons, Franks, Goths, and other Germanic peoples.
 It was similar to, and probably derived from, the pilum used by the Roman army and had a barbed head and long narrow socket or shank made of iron mounted on a wooden haft.

 It was rare on the battlefield, despite the claim by the Greek historian Agathias, being found mostly in the grave goods of the wealthy.
 The Fragmentary Chronicle of Saragossa credits an ango with killing King Amalaric of the Visigoths.
 By the 7th century it had ceased to be used.
 It also went out of fashion, together with other forms of throwing spears and javelins, in Francia, by the early 7th century.

-They are found in abundance in war-graves in Illerup-Ådal, Denmark.
+They are found in abundance in war graves in Illerup-Ådal, Denmark.
 They are also quite common in Norwegian graves from the Migration Era.
 In Finland, a local version of the weapon was popular during the Early Middle Ages.

 Although not very frequent in the Baltic countries, examples have also been found at various sites in Estonia, including burial sites at Sõrve and Hinniala.

 Description

 Evidence for the length of insular Anglo-Saxon spears is limited, but based on grave finds it has been estimated that they ranged in length from 1.6 to 2.8 m, compared to continental examples found at Nydam Mose in Denmark which range from 2.3 to 3 m long.
 Although shorter and lighter spears with smaller heads were generally preferred for use as javelins, an exception was the barbed angon, one of which was found at Abingdon with a head measuring 52.5 cm.
 The barbs were designed to lodge in an opponent's shield (or body) so that it could not be removed and the long iron shank prevented the head from being cut from the shaft.
-The angon was likely designed for the purpose of disabling enemy shields, thus leaving combatants vulnerable, and disrupting enemy formations.
+The angon was likely designed to disable enemy shields, thus leaving combatants vulnerable, and disrupting enemy formations.
 The shaft may sometimes have been decorated or painted, and iron or bronze rings were sometimes fitted onto it which may have marked the center of balance and thus the best place to hold the weapon.